fajieyuan/SIGIR2020_peterrec/README.md

 First:  python NextitNet_TF_Pretrain.py

-After convergence(you can stop it once the pretrained model are saved!)
+After convergence(you can stop it once the pretrained model is saved!)

 Second: python PeterRec_cau_serial.py